Do you want to start a Bullet Journal? You’re in the right place because Masha Plans is all about Bullet Journaling for beginners.

 It also provided me with tools to set goals and achieve them, basically.
 I am where I am right now in life because of my Bullet Journal, and I’m so much happier and fulfilled than I’ve ever been.

 Simply check my post on How Bullet Journal Changed My Life In One Year to follow my transformation.

-Hopefully, I managed to convince you that all those myths are not true and Bullet Journal is definitely worth trying.
+Hopefully, I managed to convince you that all those myths are untrue and Bullet Journal is definitely worth trying.

 It might not be your thing, I admit, but it’s good to try and see than never knowing, right?

 Plus! if it’s not going to work for you, it’s still going to be a good lesson and bring you one step closer to figuring out what it is exactly you need.